evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 # P2P Perpetual Distribution Update

 As of Bitcoin block **919296**, all future Natcats supply will be automatically issued to Natcats holders through a **decentralized on-chain distribution system**.

-Natcats will enable **[P2P Perpetual Distribution](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/01-p2p-perpetual-distribution.md)** (P2PPD), a Bitcoin-native distribution model developed by **@evonbit**.
-P2PPD runs autonomously on Bitcoin Ordinals and in perpetuity—**without reliance on third-party indexers or authorities**—securing decentralized distribution of Bitcoin’s first natively generated art collection.
+Natcats will enable **P2P Perpetual Distribution**, a Bitcoin-native distribution model developed by **@evonbit**.
+P2P Perpetual Distribution (P2PPD) automatically allocates mint rights for new Natcats supply among holders as it is produced by the Bitcoin Blockchain.

+The system operates **autonomously on Bitcoin Ordinals** and in perpetuity—**without dependencies on third-party indexers or authorities**.

 ---

 ## Allocation
-- Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data.
-This property is rare and has occurred only **four** times in Bitcoin’s history. **Each occurrence produces 2,016 Natcats.**
+- Natcats are produced when the pattern **3b** occurs in the hexadecimal representation of Bitcoin’s block difficulty data — a rare event that has occurred only **four** times in Bitcoin’s history.
+Each occurrence produces **2,016 Natcats**.
-- **Before the update**, new Natcats were available via open mint—a process vulnerable to bot minting and allocation outside of the holder base. **As of block 919296**, mint rights for new supply are **automatically allocated on-chain to existing holders** as the Bitcoin network produces new Natcats.
-- When a Bitcoin block produces a new Natcat, the **block hash** is used as a **deterministic seed** to run an on-chain lottery across the pool of all prior Natcats.
-The selected Natcat becomes the **authorized parent** for the new cat.
+- When a Bitcoin block produces a new Natcat, the **block hash** is used to **select from a pool of all prior Natcats via an on-chain lottery**.
+- The selected Natcat becomes the **authorized parent** for the new cat.
-- The **holder of the authorized parent** has exclusive rights to inscribe the new Natcat; all other attempts are **rejected by P2PPD’s on-chain indexing** and will not render.
+- Only the **holder of the authorized parent** can inscribe the new Natcat; all other inscription attempts are **rejected from indexing and will not render**, enforced by the on-chain system.
-- **Each Natcat has an equal chance** of being selected in the lottery; holding more Natcats **increases odds proportionally**.
+- As new supply is inscribed, it is **automatically added to the on-chain index**, which operates in perpetuity.
-- Newly inscribed Natcats are **automatically added to the pool** and become eligible to win future blocks immediately.
+- Newly inscribed Natcats are **immediately added to the pool** and become eligible to win future Natcats blocks.
+- Each Natcat held has an **equal chance** of winning new supply, and a holder’s chances increase **proportionally** as more Natcats are owned.
+- This model eliminates all risk of **bot minting** and ensures new supply remains **within the holder base**.
 - **Mint rights do not expire, and transfer with a parent Natcat until utilized.**
-- The system operates **fully on-chain**, eliminating bot minting and ensuring distribution remains within the holder base—**without centralized dependencies**.
+- The system operates **fully on-chain**, self-sustaining and **without centralized dependencies**.

 ---